MicrosoftDocs/edge-developer/microsoft-edge/webview2/roadmap.md

 ## WebView2 Runtime and Installer

-[WebView2 Evergreen][ConceptDistributionEvergreenWebview2] distribution model allows you to target or chain install the WebView2 Runtime onto your user's machine.
+[Evergreen distribution model][ConceptDistributionEvergreenModel] allows you to target or chain install the WebView2 Runtime onto your user's machine.
 A preview of the WebView2 Runtime and installer is expected to be available Q3 2020 and GA in Q4 2020.

 ## Fixed version

-[WebView2 Fixed][ConceptsDistributionFixedVersionWebviews] distribution model allows you to package the Microsoft Edge binaries inside your native application.
+[Fixed version distribution model][ConceptsDistributionFixedVersionModel] allows you to package the Microsoft Edge binaries inside your native application.
 Engineering work is currently under way with a preview anticipated to be ready towards the end of Q3 2020 and GA Q4 2020.

 ## General availability